Classification of E_0--Semigroups by Product Systems

 However, the transition from left to right dilations (and back) via the commutant functor involves the construction of intertwiner spaces.
 But we do not know theorems asserting that bundles of intertwiner spaces have enough sufficiently continuous sections.
-(With this in mind, it is even more noteworthy, that Arveson, actually, proved in\cite[Lemma 2.3]{Arv89} that the intertwiner spaces for an \nbd{E_0}semigroup on $\sB(H)$ ($H$ separable!) do have enough continuous sections.
+(With this in mind, it is even more noteworthy, that Arveson, actually, proved in \cite[Lemma 2.3]{Arv89} that the intertwiner spaces for an \nbd{E_0}semigroup on $\sB(H)$ ($H$ separable!) do have enough continuous sections.
 We pose as an open problem, to see if that proof has a chance to be generalized.)
-This bad behavior is the reason, why we have to do right dilations separately, instead of inferring them from left dilations. \eob
+This bad behavior is the reason, why we have to do continuous right dilations separately, instead of inferring them from continuous left dilations. \eob

-The proof of existence of a strongly continuous right dilation for a faithful strongly continuous product system of \nbd{W^*}correspondences is, a bit surprisingly, much more similar to that for the \nbd{C^*}case in \cite{Ske06p6}, than the proof for left dilations in Appendix B.1 is to that in \cite{Ske07}.
-This mainly so, because already in the \nbd{C^*}case we had to deal with sections in $CS_i(E^\odot\odot G)$, and the few places where substituting $C_i(E^\odot)$ with $C_i^s(E^\odot)$ causes some differences have already been dealt with in Appendix B.1.
+The proof of existence of a strongly continuous right dilation for a faithful strongly continuous product system of \nbd{W^*}correspondences is, a bit surprisingly, much more similar to that for the \nbd{C^*}case in \cite{Ske11a}, than the proof for left dilations in Appendix B.1 is to that in \cite{Ske07}.
+This is mainly so, because already in the \nbd{C^*}case we had to deal with sections in $CS_i(E^\odot\odot G)$, and the few places where substituting $C_i(E^\odot)$ with $C_i^s(E^\odot)$ causes some differences have already been dealt with in Appendix B.1.